UMWRG/hydra-pywr-demos/worked-example/readme.md

 Get Hydra and some dependencies.
 This example uses 'pipenv' to install dependecnies instead of using 'pip'.
 This allows us to use avoid intruding on your computer's local python installation.

-Notice we call 'python' instead of 'python' below ensures the correct libraries are used.

 ```bash
     >>> pip install pipenv